wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Note and warning call-outs

-Use notes and warnings sparingly, as they rely on reStructuredText syntax which is more complicated for future editors.
+Use notes and warnings sparingly to get the reader's attention when needed.
+These can be used to provide additional context or to warn about potential issues.

     ```{note}
     Notes can provide complementary information.